 I have to start this off with a confession.
-I was supposed to have this article written at the end of May.
-Yikes!
-I tried!
-Really!
-I sat down about four different times to write it but couldn’t put it all into words.
+I sat down to write this article four different times but couldn’t put it all into words.
 None of it made sense.
-The words sounded so silly, confusing, insignificant, and just plain.
-But, as I sit here on the first day of school, literally with tears in my eyes because I’ve just dropped off a five-year-old to kindergarten, a three-year-old to preschool, and I am in my new classroom waiting on a new group of students, I can honestly say that everyone is right where they are supposed to be and it all makes sense now.
+I am simply dealing with working mom guilt who loves her work.
+The words sounded so silly, confusing, and insignificant.
+But, as I sit here at the start of the school day, literally with tears in my eyes because I’ve just dropped off a five-year-old to kindergarten, a three-year-old to preschool, and I am in my classroom awaiting the flood of students, I can honestly say that everyone is right where they are supposed to be, and it all makes sense now.
 I’m stepping back into the classroom after over three years at home with two of the sweetest, most special gifts of love that were given to me.

-Today, as we all embark on a new adventure, sure there are the normal “mom” questions running through my brain… Did I do enough?
+Today, as we all embark on a new adventure, sure, the normal mom questions are running through my brain: Did I do enough?
 Did I prepare enough?
 Did I stop and hold you enough?
 Was this a mistake?
 Are they ready?
 Am I ready?

 While I may never really be able to answer those questions, I do have peace.
 I do have contentment.
-I do have excitement about making the choice to go back into the working world.
+I do have excitement about choosing to go back into the working world.
 Maybe you can relate and need to know that you’re not a bad mom for wanting to work outside the home.
-Or maybe you are different and working isn’t a choice, it’s an absolute necessity.
+Or maybe you are different, and working isn’t a choice; it’s an absolute necessity.
 Either way, find comfort in everyone being right where they are supposed to be… including you.

 We’ve all heard, “Don’t blink!
 They grow too fast!”
 Or, “They’ll be driving or in college before you know it,” and “Cherish these times.”
 It’s all true!
 Every bit of it.
-It’s all true whether you work in the home or out of it.
-You might be thinking why would a mom give that up to go back to work?
+It’s entirely true whether you work in the home or out of it.
+You might be wondering why a mom would give that up to go back to work.
 Why would she choose to walk out of a situation that most women dream of?
 The real answer is simple.
 I did it for me.

 How did I know I was ready to go back to work?

-Or should I say “our” finances.
+Or should I say “our” finances?
 Money is an obvious and very real reason for going back to work.
 Every family’s financial situation is different.
-For us, there are definite and major sacrifices we could make for me to stay at home, but it made more sense for me to be able to work while the kids are in school to contribute.
+For us, there are definite and significant sacrifices we could make for me to stay at home, but it made more sense for me to be able to work while the kids are in school to contribute.
 I wanted to be able to purchase something for my kids, myself, a birthday gift, go on vacations, you name it, without feeling guilty.
 I wanted to help my husband out by contributing because he was about to take a pay cut.
 Financial reasons range on a wide spectrum, but if that’s your reason, I get it.
 It takes money to invest in yourself, your family, your friends, your life.
-If I was going to invest in myself to ultimately be better for my family, it would most likely take some money.
+If I were going to invest in myself to ultimately be better for my family in one way or another, it would most likely take some money.

-It’s easy to become consumed with our families, our kids especially, and we tend to forget the passions that drove us long before kids.
-For some, there is a season where their passion and life goal is to be a mom and to devote all their time and energy into their children.
-For some, there is a season where she is to be a wife and mom but also offer herself, her time, and her talents to another area of life that she is passionate about.
+It’s easy to become consumed by our families, our kids especially, and we tend to forget the passions that drove us long before kids.
+For some, there is a season when their passion and life goal is to be a mom and to devote all their time and energy into their children.
+For some, there is a season when she is to be a wife and mom but also offer herself, her time, and her talents to another area of life that she is passionate about.
 I’m wired to teach.
 Yes, I have the privilege of teaching and guiding my own children, but that is different.
 Not that it wasn’t enough or that I wasn’t thankful.
-I just know I’m supposed to be in the classroom teaching, mentoring, and offering myself and my life experiences in an additional arena.
+I just know I’m supposed to be in the classroom teaching, mentoring, and offering myself and my life experiences.
 I love knowing that maybe I made a small difference.
 It juices me up.
-I love the excitement, the challenge, the moments that remind me why I do what I do.
+I love the excitement, the challenge, the moments that remind me of why I do what I do.
 I hope my kids grow up having teachers who want to teach them.
 It can make a world of difference.

-The real answer is simple.
+The real answer is simple on why I went back to work.
 I did it for me.

 This one is hard to explain.
 I just knew it was the right time.
 You’ll just know.
 (Don’t miss What to Do When You Need a Change if you need some help figuring it out!)